Lowest common ancestor: History

-Linear space and constant search time solution to tree based LCA problem
+Linear space and constant search time solution to LCA in trees

-As mentioned above, LCA can be reduced into RMQ first, then divided the sequence of numbers into intervals and apply two different techniques to handle range minimum query across different intervals, and handle range minimum query within an interval.
+As mentioned above, LCA can be reduced to RMQ.
+An efficient solution to the resulting RMQ problem starts by partitioning the number sequence into blocks.
+Two different techniques are used for queries across blocks and within blocks.

 Reduction from LCA to RMQ

-Reduction of LCA into RMQ started by walking the tree.
-When walking the tree, the order of the label and the depth of the node visited is recorded.
-Then a LCA question can be answered by answering a RMQ question which the input of a RMQ problem is the indices of two child nodes in the list of visited nodes.
+Reduction of LCA to RMQ starts by walking the tree.
+For each node visited, record in sequence its label and depth.

-Therefore, LCA can be solved by solving RMQ.
+Suppose nodes x and y occur in positions i and j in this sequence, respectively.
+Then the LCA of x and y will be found in position RMQ(i, j), where the RMQ is taken over the depth values.

 Linear space and constant search time algorithm for RMQ reduced from LCA

 Despite that there exists a constant time and linear space solution for general RMQ, but a simplified solution can be applied that make uses of LCA’s properties.
 This simplified solution can only be used for RMQ reduced from LCA.

 Similar to the solution mentioned above, we divide the sequence into each block $B_i$, where each block $B_i$ has size of $b={1 \over 2}\log n$.

 By splitting the sequence into blocks, the $RMQ(i,j)$ query can be solved by solving two different cases: